1Mill/notes/conferences/agile-open-northwest-2023.md

   - Feeling of lack of contribution or purpose
   - Passive versus active speaking roles
   - Distracted by other tasks (e.g. eating food)

+#### Ask Me (Woody Zuill) Anything

+- Look for how to turn up the good on stuff is a magical power
+- Software Teaming verifies communication instantly
+- When working in chaos clear and understood communication is critical and leads to meaningful action.
+- Start communications at a very high level to build a shared context and then break it down
+- People in general are highly motivated but what gets people motivated is different
+  - Some people are super into agile
+  - Some people are super into coding
+  - Some people are super into people
+- Stop trying to motivate people, let people motivate themselves by destroying barriers to how people can contribute
+  - You are a programmer therefore you can't have business insights.
+- When people are not working well as a team it is because the company is making it impossible to make them working well as a team.
+- In basket ball a team is always looking to pass the ball to you.
+If you are not paying attention you will get hit in the face.
+In Software Teaming, if you are not contribuing you need to go somewhere else.
+  - Must be contributing or learning.
+Otherwise, Law of Two Feet.
+  - Focus enough to contribute just enough at the right time in the right way.
+- A team has to self select into Software Teaming: you can't force it on people because it is driven from collective, personal, and business goals.
+- Auntonomy in a company is a self governing body.
+"How we are going to be autonomous, not ..." how am I going to be autonomous.
+- When you get into a taxi to the airport you don't micromanage their adhearance to traffic laws.
+But you do need to provide a direction like which airport.
+- Light weight processes work in pretty much every environment
+  - Agile light weight processes focused on software delivery
+  - Reference: Cynefin domains (clear, complicated, complex, chaotic)
+    - Getting milk from a store is a clear domain: go to the store.
+    - Making a birthday cake is is more complicated but the process is all well defined (no unknowns).
+    - Complex introduces unknown unknowns which must be discovered which is more about thinking / philosophy over trying to apply known / existing best practicies to things that are unknown.
+- Book: Team of Teams
+- Agile and Lean software development applies to many different domains outside of software.
+- Book: The Joy of Agility